andviro/grayproxy/README.md

 round-robin fashion.
 If message was not sent to any output, it will be silently dropped unless disk buffer directory is configured.
 To listen on multiple TCP, HTTP or UDP inputs, `-in` flag can be used.

+## Loki output

+To send logs into [loki](https://github.com/grafana/loki) endpoint, HTTP or HTTPS output URL should end with "/api/prom/push".

 ## WebSocket output